With over 600,000 square feet of space the Albuquerque Convention Center (ACC) has the potential to leave a huge footprint on our environment.

 *Statistics are based on numbers as of June 2012.

-The ACC, professionally managed by SMG, understands its responsibility to reduce its footprint on our local environment.
+The ACC, professionally managed by ASM Global, understands its responsibility to reduce its footprint on our local environment.
 We have made a commitment to this effort and will continue to develop new concepts and practices to further enhance our efforts.

 Operation Mean Green